PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 `mobilenetv3_large_pytorch.onnx` supplied four additional sequential zero-owner invocations without widening the conversion set further.

+The generic pre-Concat legacy extraction used `FastestDet.onnx` as its fixed artifact control.
+Its seven measured runtime invocations were all zero for the float indexed, quantized indexed, and legacy owners.
+Before and after the move it passed with `max_abs=1.3113021850585938e-05`, zero process-tree SWAP, and byte-identical float32, float16, tensor-correspondence, schema, and generated- schema files. `osnet025_Nx3x256x128.onnx` supplied seven additional sequential zero-owner invocations and passed with `max_abs=2.193450927734375e-05` and zero SWAP.
+The checkpoint does not claim a non-zero production legacy owner; the positive synthetic compatibility fixture fixes that behavior.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a